MaoZiming/papers/3-storage-systems/32-storage.md

         - Transform reads and writes from a client into reads, erases, and programs to underlying flash chips
 - R/W
     - Read: issue read with an address and length
-    - Write: client erase the entire block, then client can program each page exactly once
+    - Write: client **erase the entire block**, then client **can program each page exactly once**
 - Why not just erase and rewrite new version of entire 256KB block?
   - Erasure is very slow (milliseconds)
   - Each block has a finite lifetime, can only be erased and rewritten about 10K times
-  - – Heavily used blocks likely to wear out quickly
+  - Heavily used blocks likely to wear out quickly
 - Two systems approach (FTL)
   - Maintain a Flash Translation Layer (FTL) in SSD
-    - – Map virtual block numbers (which OS uses) to physical page numbers (which flash mem. controller uses)
+    - Map virtual block numbers (which OS uses) to physical page numbers (which flash mem. controller uses)
-    - – Can now freely relocate data w/o OS knowing
+    - Can now freely relocate data w/o OS knowing
   - Copy on Write
     - Don’t overwrite a page when OS updates its data (this is slow as we need to erase page first!)
     - Instead, write new version in a free page